But what if…

 Additional Models: based upon the parts in the Halo Kit, we’re going to build two versions: The first model will be a fully-detailed “contest” model with full wiring and plumbing, a full range of decals, and possibly operational lights.
 The second model will be a partially-built version of the car to be placed in a diorama of Darryl’s shop circa late 1962: body off the frame, fully-outfitted frame with all detail, and the like.

-Third Kit: The Big Predicta
+Fourth Kit: The Big Predicta

 Theme and history